 Note: If curculio, bud moth or rosy aphids are present, add 1⁄2 to 1 pound of 15% parathion.
 Do not use lime-sulfur and parathion together in the same spray tank; lime reduces the effectiveness of parathion.
 Ferbam used before SECOND COVER on Golden Delicious and Jonathan in some seasons has caused serious fruit russeting, especially when combined with parathion.

-PINK Use ONE of following- 2 gallons lime-sulfur 6-10 pounds sulfur paste 11⁄2 pounds ferbam Plus 3 pounds lead arsenate Scab Red-banded leaf roller, curculio Note: Add 1 nint 4007 nicot ine culfate plus a wetting agent if r Oct an hide are precent
+PINK Use ONE of following- 2 gallons lime-sulfur 6-10 pounds sulfur paste 11⁄2 pounds ferbam Plus 3 pounds lead arsenate Scab Red-banded leaf roller, curculio ------ --- ---

-Note: Add 1 pint 40% nicotine sulfate plus a wetting agent, if rosy aphilds are present.
+Note: Add 1 pint 40% nicotine sulfate plus a wetting agent, if rosy aphids are present.